skyellen/robwork-mirror/doc/topics/softbodysimulation.hpp.md

 # Compiling #
 ## Dependencies ##

 The softbody module is currently configured to use the IPOPT https://projects.coin-or.org/Ipopt non-linear optimization library.
-As a linear algebra solver MUMPS is also required.
-These are linked statically and must be present at compile time.
+It is currently linked statically and must be present at compile time.

-IPOPT and MUMPS should be compiled separately and either placed in the system-wide include/library folders or pointed to by setting IPOPT_HOME accordingly.
+IPOPT should be compiled separately and either placed in the system-wide include/library folders or pointed to by setting IPOPT_HOME accordingly.

+IPOPT requires a compatible linear algebra solver library.
+It supports a variety of routines, e.g. Harwell routines, Pardiso, WSMP and MUMPS (see the options reference at http://www.coin-or.org/Ipopt/documentation/node50.html ).
+Currently the build system in RobWork is configured to use MUMPS due to it having the most permissive license.

 ## CMake settings ##